samborkent/plasma-solver/README.md

 composition consisting of species of any mass.

 # Assumptions
-* The excitation energy of the atoms in the unit cell induced by the ablation laser is neglected.

 * The laser spot is assumed to be square, resulting in a circular plasma cross-section.
 * The background gas starts out with zero velocity: the room temperature